-The findings of recent scholarship on public management reinforce the basic point that "management matters" in the performance of public organizations (see Boyne 2003; Brewer and Seldon 2000; Moynihan and Pandy 2005; Nicholson-Crotty and O'Toole 2004).
+Brewer and Selden 2000; Moynihan and Pandey 2005; Nicholson-Crotty and O'Toole 2004).
 This broader literature does not specifically address the behaviors of street-level bureaucrats or the channels through which that influence occurs.
 However, the conceptual models of public management by Hill and Lynn (2004) and by Meier and O'Toole (2002) tell us that managerial influence is often complicated because of the interactions among layers of influence.
 This necessitates modeling that includes direct and various combinations of effects.

 Recent research findings about managerial influences comport with hypothesis 2.
 Brewer (2005) suggests that managerial actions operate upon the knowledge and motivations of employees and are not an independent force in shaping policy actions or outcomes.
-In studying educational performance of Latino students in Texas schools, Meier, O'Toole, and Nicholson-

-Crotty (2004, 31) find that the managerial and political influence "cascade through the governance system" with both direct and indirect effects on performance.
+In studying educational performance of Latino students in Texas schools, Meier, O'Toole, and Nicholson-Crotty (2004, 31) find that the managerial and political influence "cascade through the governance system" with both direct and indirect effects on performance.

 Several managerial considerations are potentially relevant.
 One is supervision.
 This is the only consistent factor identified by Riccucci (2005) and separately by Brehm and Gates (1997) that influences actions of caseworkers, although each of these studies found that this influence was limited (more generally see Brewer 2005; Meier and O'Toole 2002).
-A second factor is the extent to which managers clearly communicate goals and expectations about how to handle different situations (see Riccucci, Meyers, Lurie, and Han 2004; Hill 2006).
+A second factor is the extent to which managers clearly communicate goals and expectations about how to handle different situations (see Hill 2006; Riccucci et al. 2004).
 A third managerial factor is the extent to which decision-making authority is delegated to the frontlines.
 As discussed by Lipsky (1980), this raises both normative and empirical issues about the exercise of discretion that potentially undermines policy implementation (also see Maynard-Moody and Musheno 2000; Sandfort 2000).